Level 2 vs Level 3 Survey

 - Major works planned post-purchase.
 Loft conversions, knocking through, or basements need structural baseline data.

-Indicative 2025 fees, including VAT, based on RICS member rates across England and Wales.
+Indicative 2026 fees, including VAT, based on RICS member rates across England and Wales.
 London and the South East price 10-20% higher; the North and Midlands 5-15% lower.
+For a deeper pricing breakdown, see Level 2 survey cost 2026 and Level 3 survey cost 2026.

 | Property type | Level 2 | Level 3 |